 The Nissan Altima is one of the few midsize sedans that hasn't been significantly updated for the new year, and so it is outdated compared to the new Toyota Camry.
 Both of the Camry's powertrain options are more powerful and efficient than what's offered with a comparable Altima.
 The Altima, however, does provide similar interior passenger space and more cargo space.
 Edmunds gave the current-generation Altima 2.5 stars, which is well below the class average.

 2018 Toyota Camry Sedan for Sale

 Overall, the Camry is one of your best choices for a midsize sedan.
 The Camry's base four-cylinder engine isn't the smoothest-sounding engine, but it returns a laudable 34 mpg in combined city/highway driving while providing a nice amount of punch at the top end when you need it for merging maneuvers.
 The Camry also boasts a surprising amount of passenger and cargo space, many standard safety features and top safety scores.
 On the downside, Toyota's infotainment system isn't the easiest to use, and Apple CarPlay and Android Auto smartphone integration aren't offered.

-Edmunds can help you find a great local price on a 2018 Toyota Camry.
-Check out our 2018 Toyota Camry Pricing page for the latest exclusive offers in your area.
+Edmunds can help you find a great local price on a Toyota Camry.
+See 2018 Toyota Camry deals and incentives in your area.

 The four-cylinder Camry's fuel economy matches or beats the best of its class.
 The EPA estimates it gets 32 mpg in combined driving (28 city/39 highway).
 We measured 33.7 mpg on our 116-mile standard evaluation loop, which provides a mix of city and highway driving.
 In similar fashion, the V6 manages to match competitors' upgraded engine efficiency at 26 mpg combined (22 city, 32 highway) yet has a power advantage over many of the turbocharged four-cylinders it competes against.